Glacier basin flooding destroys two structures in Alaskan capital of Juneau and prompts local emergency declaration | KRDO

 “Although river levels continue to fall, at least two structures have been lost to the river and others are at risk and/or have been evacuated,” the City and Borough of Juneau said in a news release Sunday morning.

-The torrent originated from the Suicide Basin – an ice- and water-filled basin adjacent to Juneau’s Mendenhall Glacier – and flowed into the Mendenhall Lake and river, causing the lake to crest Saturday night, according to the National Weather Service in Juneau.
+The torrent was caused by glacial lake outburst flooding from the Suicide Basin – an ice- and water-filled basin adjacent to Juneau’s Mendenhall Glacier – and flowed into the Mendenhall Lake and river, causing the lake to crest Saturday night, according to the National Weather Service in Juneau.

 The lake crested at a record 14.97 feet – far higher than the previous record of 11.99 feet set in 2016, the weather service said.
 By Sunday night, the lake had lowered to around 7 feet and is expected to drop below 6 feet by Tuesday night, weather service data shows.